shivvor2/denmune_skl/doc/index.rst

             :color: secondary
             :expand:

-            To the user guide
+            To the User Guide

-    .. grid-item-card::  API reference
+    .. grid-item-card::  API Reference
         :img-top: _static/img/index_api.svg
         :class-card: intro-card
         :shadow: md

-        An example of API documentation.
-This is an example how to use `sphinx` to automatically generate reference API page.
+        Detailed descriptions of all classes, functions, and their parameters.

         +++